Mais-Alnawa-99/Polls-_Django/README.md

-#this project about polls in django ,and it is a simple app ز
+#this project about polls in django ,and it is a simple app